jhe2/gmu/README.txt

 ATTENTION: The gmusrv frontend is considered deprecated and will be removed in future versions of Gmu in favor of the new gmuhttp frontend.

+5.2.1 gmuc

+gmuc is a new ncurses based interface for Gmu.
+It works over the network, so it can be used to control Gmu running on another computer.
+The UI should be pretty self-explanatory, as it is closely modeled aroud Gmu's SDL interface.
+The keys can/will differ from the SDL interface, though.
+The actual key bindings are shown on the last line in the terminal.
+The most imporant ones are:

+Global:
+q - Quit gmuc
+n - Play next track
+b - Play previous track
+p - Play/Pause
+s - Stop playback
+Tab - Switch to next window

+In playlist:
+Del - Remove selected track
+c - Clear entire playlist
+m - Change play mode

+In file browser:
+a - Add file or directory to playlist
+ENTER - Change directory

 6. IR remote control plugin (LIRC)
 ----------------------------------